AP6YC/AP6YC/README.md

 # ✨ _About Me_ ✨

-My name is Sasha Petrenko, and I am a Ph.D. candidate of computer engineering at Missouri S&T in Rolla, MO.
+My name is Sasha Petrenko, and I am a Ph.D. of computer engineering and assistant research professor at Missouri S&T in Rolla, MO.
-I have a background in aerospace engineering, and my current research focus is lifelong machine learning.
+I have a background in aerospace engineering, and my current research focus is lifelong machine learning with adaptive resonance algorithms.

 [stats-img]: https://github-readme-stats.vercel.app/api?username=AP6YC&show_icons=true&theme=tokyonight&card_width=400
 [stats-url]: https://github.com/anuraghazra/github-readme-stats